JorAlEs/biostatAnki/README.md

   question, and verify user answers programmatically.
 The `run_app()` function launches the Shiny app from within an installed package.

-* **Package‑based structure:** Organising a Shiny app as an R package is encouraged for larger or long‑term projects【342098001847609†L46-L56】.
+* **Package‑based structure:** I tried organising as a Shiny app within a R package as it will be a long-term project .
 The package contains a `DESCRIPTION` file, exports the key functions via the `NAMESPACE` file, and stores data under `inst/extdata/`.